borkshop/js/jspit/stream.md

 least afford UI before "done".

 ## Done

+# Week Ending 2020-12-19

+- Started prototyping a body system in the BSP demo, allowing items to be picked up and used.
+- Revamped the DOMgeon Proc system: now includes subject procs, support specification by data/css vars, allows default behavior, and allows chains.
+  All prior jspit behavior refactored into `Proc`s.
+- Factored `cdom/procgen.{ cardinals, ordinals, neighbors }` out of the dla demo, but also towards other imminent use in `iterateField`
+- Added `procgen.contains(Rect, ...Point) => boolean`.
+- Refactored FOV iteration to preserve `At` query data, and around iterators.
+- Evolved `cdom/input.KeyChorder` so that it won't eat browser controls.
+- Added BSP spatial query demo to exercise new `procgen.iterateSpace`.
+- Added `DOMgeon.mayPlay` hook to allow demo-games to prevent play; used to BSP to exclude play mode while querying.
+- Added whole-world rejection sampling to the BSP demo, with an error world if generation fails 10 times; there is likely a generalizable "message room" core part here, if only the text-rendition routine.
+- Started factoring out parts of the BSP demo into `cdom/procgen`; but ultimately decided to only do move minor parts out until more hallway building demos are done to prove out common ground.

+## 2020-12-18

 Made a few minor fixes to new proc work, revealed by bsp digging: ignore mover procs when collecting object actions; fix kindedness of class-named tiles;